juggernaut/webhook-sentry/README.md

 ```

 ## AWS EKS Configuration for Static IP egress
-To deploy Webhook Sentry with a static egress IP addresses in AWS EKS:
+To deploy Webhook Sentry with a static egress IP addresses in AWS EKS, you'll need a node group with an Elastic IP address:

  - Create a new NAT Gateway.
  - Create an Elastic IP address and assign it to your NAT Gateway.
 This will be your egress IP.